Senior Gear Editor

 Flylow’s Quantum Pro is our top pick for a Resort/Backcountry ski jacket.
 The Strafe Nomad is our top pick Backcountry/Resort ski jacket.
 Spot the difference?

 Strafe Outerwear, a smaller ski brand founded in 2011 in Aspen, Colorado has been somewhat off the radar of the general ski market, but it certainly deserves a moment in the spotlight.
-Its Nomad Jacket was one of our favorites that we tested this past season, combining super lightweight and breathable materials with complete weatherproofing and a full set of features including seven roomy pockets, wrist gaiters, and tons of adjustability such as a three-way adjustable hood, underarm vents, a removable powder skirt, and hem adjustment.
+Strafe’s Nomad Jacket is one of our favorites that we tested this past season, combining super lightweight and breathable materials with complete weatherproofing and a full set of features including seven roomy pockets, wrist gaiters, and tons of adjustability such as a three-way adjustable hood, underarm vents, a removable powder skirt, and hem adjustment.

-That full set of features is a surprising combo paired with the super-breathable and lightweight eVent material the jacket is constructed of – in our experience, that level of backcountry-ready material in a jacket tends to signal the sacrifice of other features in the name of weight-savings, making this a fairly unique combo.
+That full set of features is a surprising combo paired with the very breathable and lightweight eVent material the jacket is constructed of – in our experience, that level of backcountry-ready material in a jacket tends to signal the sacrifice of other features in the name of weight-savings, making this jacket a fairly unique combo.
 The result is a super capable ski jacket that can take on the backcountry with ease, but won’t hold you back on the resort (or force you to wear a backpack) in doing so.

 Check Price on Strafe